7PM // Cozby Library and Community Commons

 The City of Coppell utilizes a seasonal water rate structure to encourage conservation.
 During the summer months, water is used primarily for lawn irrigation.
 This usage can account for up to 60% of summer water use.
 Experts predict that as the population continues to grow, the demand for and availability of water will begin to stress public water supplies and systems.
 Those who dramatically increase their water use during the months of June through October will help pay for the additional water needed to keep up with peak demand.
 Effective February 1, 2018, the City of Coppell adopted a water rate structure based on meter sizes, which is outlined below.

-Senior Citizens (age 65 and older) may apply for a 10% discount on the water bill for a residential account held in their name for which an over 65 homestead exemption or current lease is held in their name by providing a copy of their driver's license or other valid proof of age.
+Senior Citizens (age 65 and older) may apply for a 10% discount on the water bill for a residential account held in their name for which an over 65 homestead exemption or current lease is held in their name.
+Please email a request along with a scanned copy of a current driver's license or other valid proof of age to H2OBills@coppelltx.gov, or apply in person at 255 Parkway Blvd.
 Disabled persons that are receiving the disability exemption on property taxes may apply for a 10% discount on their water bill by completing a disabled discount request form and providing valid proof of address.
+Please email a request to H2OBills@coppelltx.gov, or apply in person at 255 Parkway Blvd.
 The discounts cannot be combined.
 The City does apply a seasonal rate structure at usage thresholds to encourage conservation.

 Commercial water and sewer rates are based on the size of the meter installed.
 For specific account information, contact Utility Billing at 972-304-3695.
 Garbage rates are based on the size of the container.
 For specific account information, please call Republic Services at 972-304-3555.